specklesystems/speckle-aectech-masterclass/README.md

 # Workshop pre-requisites

+You'll need an IDE to follow along with the code.
+We'll be using VSCode for the class, but any other will work too.
+You will also need the following extensions:

+- Vetur
+- Python (comes preinstalled now, but just to be safe)

 For the **server**, you must have:

 - `python` installed in your computer (at least version `3.6`, `3.9` recommended) [Download it here](https://www.python.org/downloads/)